 Water: You need liquid to help the hummus come together.
 You can also use extra lemon juice or the liquid from the canned chickpeas, otherwise known as aquafaba.
 Olive oil is another alternative for an extra rich hummus but I find it to be too much.

 Spices: The salt and red pepper flakes add a bit of flavor to the hummus.
 If you are using regular chickpeas, you might want to use half the amount of salt recommended and add more if needed.
-You can also use cayenne pepper in place of the red pepper flakes or omit completely for a more mild hummus.
+You can also use cayenne pepper in place of the red pepper flakes or omit completely for a more mild spinach avocado dip.

 - Chickpeas 15 ounce can: $0.99